gigstate/tg-chat-copy/README.md

 ## What it does
-This bot can copy messages from a chats or channels your choose to another chat (simple user, channel, etc)
+This bot can copy new media messages from a chats or channels your choose to another chat (simple user, channel, etc)

 ## How to use
 1. Copy `.env.example` to `.env`.